Buffalo 1 oz Silver Round (.999 Pure)

 The Silver Buffalo round pays homage to the design of a Native American chief created by sculptor James Earle Fraser in 1913.
 Fraser used three different American Indians as models for the portrait, creating a composite image that incorporated elements from each of the men.

-To clarify, these Buffalo silver rounds don't use the original Fraser design.
-There are laws against doing so as prescribed by the Hobby Act, which forbids the reproduction of U.S. coin designs on any other coin-like objects so as to avoid confusion over whether or not the privately-minted replica is actual currency.
-For that reason, the images on these rounds are not exactly like the real Buffalo nickel design that appeared on five-cent coins from 1913 to 1938.
+To clarify, these Buffalo silver rounds use a modified version of the original Fraser design.
+For that reason, the images on these rounds are sharper and more detailed than the real Buffalo nickel design that appeared on five-cent coins from 1913 to 1938.

 The back side of the round also mimics the reverse design found on Fraser's Buffalo nickel.
 An American bison (also known as a buffalo) is shown facing toward the left, mirroring the arrangement of Fraser's classic design.
-The required "COPY" stamp appears on the ground beneath the buffalo's hooves.
 The round's weight and purity specifications are inscribed along the top rim, reading "ONE TROY OUNCE .999 FINE SILVER."

 History of the Design